doctorfree/MusicPlayerPlus/README.md

 ### Additional metadata analysis and retrieval

-MusicPlayerPlus includes three methods for augmenting music library metadata through acoustic analysis.
-These three methods are:
+MusicPlayerPlus includes two supported methods for augmenting music library metadata through acoustic analysis.
+These two methods are:

+- Essentia acoustic analysis and Beets metadata retrieval
+    - initialized with `mppinit -e metadata`
+- Blissify acoustic analysis of the MPD music library
+    - initialized with `mppinit -b metadata`

+A third method using AcousticBrainz is no longer supported:

 - AcousticBrainz metadata retrieval (deprecated)
     - initialized with `mppinit -a metadata`
-- Blissify acoustic analysis of the MPD music library
-    - initialized with `mppinit -b metadata`
-- Essentia acoustic analysis and Beets metadata retrieval
-    - initialized with `mppinit -e metadata`

 #### Acoustic analysis with Blissify